-In order to advance an environment of truth and fairness, the adjudication of an appeal shall take place in open session, unless the assembly decides

-- for weighty reasons to enter executive session by a two-thirds majority of the delegates. - b.
-For delegates who have been previously involved in the adjudication of the appeal: - These delegates may not be assigned to any advisory committee dealing with the appeal. - ii.
+- a.
+In order to advance an environment of truth and fairness, the adjudication of an appeal shall take place in open session, unless the assembly decides for weighty reasons to enter executive session by a two-thirds majority of the delegates. - b.
+For delegates who have been previously involved in the adjudication of the appeal: - i.
+These delegates may not be assigned to any advisory committee dealing with the appeal. - ii.
 In the plenary session dealing with the appeal, these delegates may not make motions or vote on them.
-If the appeal is from the decision of a classis, this shall apply to the delegates from that classis. - c.
+If the appeal is from the decision of a classis, this shall apply to the delegates from that classis.
+A synod may suspend this particular rule (Guideline 7.b.11.), either in part or in full, by a two-thirds majority of the delegates. - c.
 The assembly shall consider and render a judgment to sustain or not to sustain each of the specified errors, giving grounds for its judgment. - d.
 If the adjudicating assembly does not sustain any of the specified errors, the judgment of the narrower adjudicating assembly shall be affirmed. - e.
-If the adjudicating assembly sustains any of the specified errors, it shall determine if the error is of such importance as to require a re-adjudication, modification, or reversal of the judgment of the narrower adjudicating assembly.
+If the adjudicating assembly sustains any of the specified errors, it shall determine if the error is of such importance as to sustain the appeal and require a readjudication, modification, or reversal of the judgment of the narrower adjudicating assembly.